ddbj/www/_ddbj/feature-table-e.md

                 "DESCRIPTION" support for a broad concept of function such as that based on phenotype, genetic approach, biochemical function, pathway information, etc.
-                "EXISTENCE" support for the k&lt;own or inferred existence of the prod&gt;ct where text is free text (see examples) Example         /experiment="5' RACE"
+                "EXISTENCE" support for the known or inferred existence of the product where text is free text (see examples) Example         /experiment="5' RACE"
                 /experiment="Northern blot [DOI: 12.3456/FT.789.1.234-567.2010]"